OpenStickCommunity/Hardware/3D Prints/Open Stick Modular - Slim (OSM-Slim)/README.md

 The OSM-Slim is designed to be hand soldered and can take most low profile switches.
 It is also designed to take the newer RP2040 SuperMini board.

+The large button holes are 30.05mm.

+The small button holes are 24.05mm.

+The aux button holes are 22.05mm.

+The caps shown in the cover image will be uploaded at a later time.

 ---

 ## Printing and Construction: